ECOMOD-RBINS/website/README.md

 - Clone the project in your terminal: `git clone https://github.com/ECOMOD-RBINS/website.git`
 - Create an issue for each modification/addition you want to make
 - From your issue, create a new branch
-- In the terminal, fetch updates (i.e. your new branch) from the remote (i.e. the remote repository) with: `git fetch origin`
+- In the terminal, fetch updates (i.e. your new branch) from the remote (i.e. the remote repository) with: `git fetch origin`.
+Git fetch downloads changes from the remote repository to your local repository, but it doesn't automatically merge these changes into your working files.
+It simply retrieves the data and updates your remote-tracking branches while `git pull` is basically a `git fetch` followed by a `git merge`, it downloads changes from the remote repository and immediately tries to merge them into your current branch.
 - In the terminal, go to your branch: `git checkout your_branch`
 - To check whether or not the master is up to date
 (in case there have been any changes since the new branch was created that could potentially create conflicts)